icy-r/uee-backend/docs/API_EXAMPLES.md

 ### 4. AI Features Not Working

+**Solution**:
-**Solution**: Verify your Gemini API key is valid and has quota remaining.
+- Verify your Gemini API key is valid and has quota remaining (1500 requests/day free tier)
+- Check that GEMINI_API_KEY is set in your environment variables
+- For Cloud Vision fallback: Ensure GOOGLE_CLOUD_PROJECT_ID and GOOGLE_APPLICATION_CREDENTIALS are configured
+- Check server logs for detailed error messages

 ---